How to become a handyman full-time or on the side

 Handyman work can require significant effort like repeatedly going up and down flights of stairs, lifting heavy equipment, or carrying loads of materials to the worksite.

 To be efficient and to be able to handle more handyman jobs, it’s advisable that you keep yourself in decent shape.
-Try to maintain a level of physical fitness that allows you to lift and carry at least 50lbs without too much exertion on your part.
+Try to maintain a level of physical fitness that allows you to lift and carry at least 25kg without too much exertion on your part.

 Getting handyman jobs

 Once you’ve acquired the appropriate licenses or certifications and training for becoming a handyman, get your tools and equipment ready and start taking on jobs!
-A good way to begin is to let your neighbors know that you’re now offering your services as a handyman.
+A good way to begin is to let your neighbours know that you’re now offering your services as a handyman.
 Here are some simple ways to promote your services: